Alexis Rose is an experienced speaker, active blogger, and published author on the topic of living a meaningful life with PTSD.

-Alexis Rose began her remarkable healing journey in 2009.
 Sparked by a family tragedy she began to piece together, for the first time, a personal history of abuse and trauma.
-Supported by her spirituality and writing, as well as family and friends, she has profoundly grown and changed over the years.
+Supported by professional help, her spirituality, and writing, as well as family and friends, Alexis has profoundly grown and changed over the years as she has learned to accept her past, understand the effects of her trauma and live an engaged and purposeful life.

-While learning to live with the effects of her trauma, and working with the deficits caused by PTSD (Post-traumatic Stress Disorder), she has co-authored three inspirational books.
+Alexis Rose is the author of several inspirational books.
 Her memoir, Untangled, speaks to the courage, resilience, and triumph over her unimaginable hardship.
 Her newest book, If I Could Tell You How It Feels is a series of essays and poems about living authentically with post-traumatic stress disorder (PTSD).

-For more information about Untangled, A Story of Resilience, Courage, and Triumph, and If I Could Tell You How It Feels, to request a book signing, or to ask Alexis to speak to your group, email: firstname.lastname@example.org
+Follow the links for more information about the books, Untangled, A Story of Resilience, Courage, and Triumph, and If I Could Tell You How It Feels.

 If I Could Tell You How It Feels